vircadia/project-apollo/docs/NotesOnDevelopment.md

 [vircadia-builder] project to build a properly configured version of these services.

-I user [vircadia-builder] to build all the pieces, then I modify the sources, and then do a rebuild to create images with the modifications.
+I use [vircadia-builder] to build all the pieces, then I modify the sources, and then do a rebuild to create images with the modifications.
 The process is: